Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

      for `pkg-config` and the `ncurses*6-config` commands
      as that breaks the linker on LLVM-based compilers on LUMI.
 It is an unfortunate side effect of compiling everything with the GNU compilers to have the weak symbol support.

+### 6.5 from 25.03 on

+-   Port of the EasyConfig for 6.4 in 24.11

+-   One adaptation needed: Explicitly use `--disable-widec` for the regular libraries as support for UTF-8 (widec) is now the default.

+-   Slightly improved the sanity check.